Spacechild1/vstplugin/README.md

-until we've found a better solution, macOS users are adviced to keep native GUI windows closed in low-latency realtime situations to avoid audio hick-ups. for this reason, the default GUI on MacOS is the generic Pd editor. you have to explicitly provide the flag "-gui" to get the VST GUI.
+until we've found a better solution, macOS users are adviced to keep native GUI windows closed in low-latency realtime situations to avoid audio hick-ups. for this reason, the default GUI on MacOS is the generic Pd editor. you have to explicitly provide the "-vstgui" flag to get the VST GUI.

-on SuperCollider, the VST GUI doesn't work (yet) on macOS, you get a warning if you try to open a plugin with "gui: \vst".
+on SuperCollider, the VST GUI doesn't work (yet) on macOS, you get a warning if you try to open a plugin with "editor: true".

 *) to make the GUI work for Pd on macOS we have to 'transform' Pd into a Cocoa app and install an event polling routine, which is a bit adventurous to say the least.